agardnerIT/obslab-syslog/docs/start-demo.md

 2 exporters are defined: `debug` and `otlphttp`.
 The `debug` exporter sends output to the collector console.
 It is included here as a training aid for the demo so you can see what's happening.

 The `otlphttp` exporter sends data to an endpoint in OpenTelemetry Protocol (OTLP) format via HTTPS.
 Dynatrace natively understands the OTLP format.

-Notice that two environment variables are referenced: `DT_ENDPOINT_SYSLOG` and `DT_API_TOKEN_SYSLOG` you may recall these from the form you completed when the codespace started.

-These environment variables are already set for you, so you don't need to do anything else.

 #### Pipelines